SmileCrystalChecker/GuteWare-python-rat/README.md

 ## <a id="skids"></a>🤓 〢 Dear Skids

-We all know you cant code for shit, but stealing peoples hard work is just not it
+We all know you cant code for shit, but stealing peoples hard work isn't really that cool

-Profiting from it is just even more f\*cked up
+Profiting from it is just even more shitty

-I hope you end up on the streets begging for spare change
+I hope all of you end up on the streets begging for change

 <br>